MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_newdevicewizard_data.md

 ### -field ClassInstallHeader

 An install request header that contains the header size and the DIF code for the request.
+See <a href="https://msdn.microsoft.com/library/windows/hardware/ff552340">SP_CLASSINSTALL_HEADER</a>.

 ### -field Flags